cucumber/.github/.github/PULL_REQUEST_TEMPLATE.md

 # Motivation & context

 _Why is this change required?
 What problem does it solve?
-If it fixes an open issue, please link to the issue here._
+If it fixes an open issue, please link to the issue here, e.g. "Fixes #99"_

-_e.g.
-"Fixes #99"_

 ## Type of change